dehesselle/mibap/README.md

 ### Prerequisites

 - A __clean environment__ is key.
-This is the most inconvenient requirement.
+This is the most inconvenient requirement as it will likely conflict with how you are currently using your Mac, but it is vital.
-  - Software and libraries installed via package managers like Homebrew, MacPorts, Fink etc. are known to cause problems (usually: build failures) depending on installation prefix.
+  - Software and libraries - usually installed via package managers like Homebrew, MacPorts, Fink etc. - are known to cause problems depending on installation prefix.
+You cannot have software installed in the following locations:
+    - `/usr/local`
+    - `/opt/homebrew`
-    - Clear out `/usr/local`.
+    - `/opt/local`
-    - Uninstall Xorg.
+  - Uninstall Xquartz.
   - Use a dedicated user account to avoid any interference with the environment.
     - No customizations in dotfiles like `.profile`, `.bashrc` etc.